T5ive/G2D_Monitor/README.md

 Supporting multiboxing.

-Collecting and analyzing the player information including 'IsInvisible', 'InTelepathic', 'IsMorphed', etc. to help users determine the identity of others player.
+Collecting and analyzing the player information including 'IsInvisible', 'InTelepathic', 'IsMorphed', etc. to help users determine the identity of other players.

 Display some key attributes like DeadNum, RoomId, CurrentMap, CurrentProgress, etc.